MaryanBog/FRE/README.md

 **X = (Δ, Φ, M, κ)**

 ### Δ — Structural Deviation
-Imbalance of the margin, collateral, or liquidation structure.
+Imbalance of the margin, collateral, liquidation or systemic structure.

 ### Φ — Structural Energy
-The tension required to maintain the current system configuration.
+Tension required to maintain the current configuration of the system.

-### M — Memory
+### M — Structural Memory
-Accumulated irreversible damage from stress, shocks, or failed corrections.
+Accumulated irreversible stress, degradation, or past structural load.

 ### κ — Contractivity
-The ability of the system to move back toward stability rather than outward toward collapse.
+Ability of the system to return to stability (κ ≥ 0 defines viability).

 ---

 # 📐 Structural Dynamics Update Rule

-Risk evolves through the structural flow:
+Risk evolves according to the structural flow:

-**dX/dt = F_flow(X)**
+**dX / dt = F_flow(X)**

-where the flow components enforce:
+The flow enforces:

 - movement toward lower energy (−∇Φ),
 - reduction of deviation (R(Δ)),
-- memory-regulated correction speed (G_M),
+- memory-regulated correction (G_M),
-- strict guarantee that κ never turns negative (Cκ).
+- strict guarantee that **κ never becomes negative**.

-A system must **never enter κ < 0** — FRE forbids collapse-inducing operations.
+Systems must never enter κ < 0 — such transitions correspond to structural collapse.

 ---